SimoneTestino/SimoneTestino/content/ColivingLiguria/Houses/Ville Chiappella/Archive/Atto Notarile/Delays with the Notary Act.md

 ### The Cause of the Delay: Authorisation from the Protective Judge

-On 4 November, just three days before the scheduled signing date, *La Commercialista* (the accountant) representing the sellers informed us of an insurmountable complication.
+On 4 November, *La Commercialista* (the accountant) representing the sellers informed us of an insurmountable complication.

-*La proprietaria anziana* (the elderly owner), one of the property's co-owners and a person over 100 years old, is no longer able to sign autonomously.
-The owner's family, who manage her interests, had incorrectly assumed that a simple power of attorney would suffice.

-Instead, *l'avvocatessa* (the lawyer) they appointed determined that, given the inability to sign, formal **authorisation from the Giudice Tutelare** (Protective Judge) is legally required to proceed with the sale.
-This procedure was not initiated in time by the sellers.
+*La proprietaria anziana* (the elderly owner), one of the property's co-owners, has been under the legal guardianship of an *Amministratore di Sostegno* (a Supporting Administrator, who is a family member) for about a year. *L'avvocatessa* (the lawyer) appointed by them confirmed that, given this situation, a formal **authorisation from the Giudice Tutelare** (Protective Judge) is legally required to proceed with the sale of the owner's share.

+This procedure was not initiated in time, as *the Supporting Administrator* was reportedly only informed of the deed date on 31 October.

 ### Current Status and Future Outlook

-*L'avvocatessa* has filed the urgent petition with the court, but the minimum technical time to obtain such authorisation is estimated to be "from a minimum of one week up to twenty days".

-This delay made it impossible to meet the 7 November deadline.
-Although a new provisional date of 26 November has been targeted, it is by no means confirmed.

-The intervention of the *Giudice Tutelare* also introduces new, significant uncertainties that we are actively trying to clarify:

-1.  **Risk of a Sworn Appraisal:** The Judge, to protect the interests of *the elderly owner*, has the authority to request a **perizia giurata** (sworn appraisal) to certify the actual market value of the properties before authorising the sale (especially given it is for a symbolic price).
-This would extend the timeline even further.
+Today, 6 November, *l'avvocatessa* confirmed that she is filing the formal petition with *the Protective Judge*.

+To save time, the petition is being filed **without** the *perizia giurata* (sworn appraisal) of the property's value that would normally be required.
+Instead, photographs will be attached, citing the "urgency and the evident state of disrepair" of the property.

+Tomorrow morning (7 November), *l'avvocatessa* will speak directly with *the Judge* to ask if the appraisal can be formally waived.

+The new timeline depends on this decision:

+1.  **Scenario A (No Appraisal Required):** If *the Judge* agrees to proceed without an appraisal, the authorisation could be granted in approximately **two weeks**.
+2.  **Scenario B (Appraisal Required):** If *the Judge* deems the appraisal necessary, the timeline will be significantly extended, as *a technician* will need to be hired.

-2.  **Risk of Changing the Terms:** The Judge may not approve the terms of the agreement (the symbolic price sale) for the 2/10 share belonging to the owner, potentially leading to a forced renegotiation of the entire deal.
+The target date of **26 November** therefore remains provisional and is entirely dependent on Scenario A. It also remains to be confirmed whether *the Judge* will approve the terms of the agreement (the symbolic price sale) for the *elderly owner's* share.

-We are doing everything possible to obtain clear and unambiguous information, but at present, we have received contradictory information from *Lo studio notarile* (the notary's office) and *La Commercialista* regarding these specific risks.

-This page will be updated as soon as we receive definitive answers and can establish a new, certain date for the acquisition.
+This page will be updated as soon as we receive definitive answers.